Cross-domain Neural Pitch and Periodicity Estimation: Improving pitch and periodicity estimation

 \section{Improving pitch and periodicity estimation}

-Significant gains in performance are often due to many small, detailed design choices that produce a large, cumulative impact.
 In this section, we describe a series of improvements applied to our three baseline neural pitch estimators (CREPE, DeepF0, and FCNF0) to improve pitch and periodicity estimation.
 We call resulting pitch trackers CREPE++, DeepF0++, and FCNF0++.
-For details on the incremental and cumulative improvements resulting from proposed changes to the baseline systems, see Tables \ref{tab:pitch} and \ref{tab:ablate} in Section \ref{sec:results}.
-More generally, the techniques described in this section form a set of best practices we expect will be useful for developing state-of-the-art pitch and periodicity estimators.
+For details on the incremental and cumulative improvements resulting from proposed changes to the baseline systems, see Tables \ref{tab:pitch} and \ref{tab:ablate}.